RelationalAI SDK for Java

 .

-The function call blocks until the transaction is completed or there are several timeouts indicating that the system may be inaccessible.
+It is a synchronous function, meaning that the running code is blocked until the transaction is completed or there are several timeouts indicating that the system may be inaccessible.

-It specifies a Rel source, which can be empty, and a set of input relations.
+function specifies a Rel query, which can be empty, and a set of input relations.

-There are two overloaded versions of execute()
+There are two overloaded versions of it:

-execute(String database, String engine, String source,
+execute(String database, String engine, String query, boolean readonly, Map<String,String> inputs);

-Here is an example of a read query using execute()
+Here’s an example of a read query using execute()

 :